rituraj9927/ReactJS_News-App/README.md

 npm start
 ```

-5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to access the app.
+5. Open your web browser and visit.

 ## Contributing